 Anyone who’s been in jail has at least one story to tell about it.
 Why’d you end up in jail?
 Did you get fair treatment?
 What happened to you while you were locked up?
 What about the other inmates?
 How did getting locked up affect your life?

 Tell the World All About It

 Did you make friends in jail?
 Want to reconnect with someone you met in jail?
-Throw a shout out to them here.
+Send a message to them here.

-Say wassup to people locked up at Floyd County Jail
+Send a message to people incarcerated at Floyd County Jail

 Links and Resources

 Floyd County Jail Visitation Procedures

 Floyd County Jail Arrest Lookup

 Send Funds to an Inmate at Floyd County Jail